ray-project/kuberay/docs/guidance/tls.md

 This step is optional because the `ca.key` and `ca.crt` files have already been included in the Kubernetes Secret specified in [ray-cluster.tls.yaml](../../ray-operator/config/samples/ray-cluster.tls.yaml).

-# Step 2 (Optional): Create separate private key and self-signed certificate for Ray Pods
+# Step 2: Create separate private key and self-signed certificate for Ray Pods

 In [ray-cluster.tls.yaml](../../ray-operator/config/samples/ray-cluster.tls.yaml), each Ray Pod (both head and workers) generates its own private key file (`tls.key`) and self-signed